Qovery/qovery-client-ws-go/docs/NodeConditionDto.md

 ### NewNodeConditionDto

-`func NewNodeConditionDto(message string, reason string, status string, type_ string, ) *NodeConditionDto`
+`func NewNodeConditionDto(lastHeartbeatTime int64, lastTransitionTime int64, message string, reason string, status string, type_ string, ) *NodeConditionDto`

 NewNodeConditionDto instantiates a new NodeConditionDto object This constructor will assign default values to properties that have it defined,